 New development at the edge of Farnham must be well integrated into the landscape by existing and new landscape buffers of appropriate native species as well as through sensitive designs.
-Where appropriate, the SANG provision along with other open space and landscape buffers should be provided in the more sensitive parts of the site where development would be more intrusive in the landscape or impact on biodiversity interests.

-Other open space such as amenity space, children's play areas and sports pitches will need to be provided in accordance with Policy FNP20 - Public Open Space.
+Other open space such as amenity space, children's play areas and sports pitches will need to be provided in accordance with Policy FNP27 - Public Open Space.
 The need for green infrastructure on site has been taken into account is deriving the approximate number of homes which could be accommodated on each site.
-Other infrastructure provision will be assessed as part of this consultation and the need to comply with Policy FNP23 - Securing Infrastructure.
+Other infrastructure provision will need to comply with Policy FNP32 - Securing Infrastructure.

 The potential housing sites often adjoin existing residential development.
-Development would need to ensure that its residential amenities in respect of privacy, daylight and sunlight were safeguarded, through careful site layout, property orientation, landscaping and detailed design.
+Development would need to ensure that residential amenities in respect of privacy, daylight and sunlight were safeguarded, through careful site layout, property orientation, landscaping and detailed design.
 However, the planning process is not able to protect a view from a private property.